-In relation to IMPACT as the school is eligible for intervention under sections 61 and 62 of the 2006 Education and Inspections Act, the Secretary of State for Education under Section 4 of the Academies Act 2010 (as amended by the Education and Adoption Act 2016) is required to an issue Academy Order.
+In relation to Linacre Primary School Bootle and Linaker Primary School, Southport as the schools are eligible for intervention under sections 61 and 62 of the 2006 Education and Inspections Act, the Secretary of State for Education under Section 4 of the Academies Act 2010 (as amended by the Education and Adoption Act 2016) is required to an issue Academy Order.
 The Order provides that on the conversion date, the school in question shall become an academy and shall cease to be maintained by the Local Authority.